8Erigon/maze-BodenseeBeaver/CONTRIBUTING.md

-Main contribution by Erik Bergmann, Thomas Neidhardt, Hannes Falke
+**Changes may only be approved by Members of the Bodensee Milben** _(Erik Bergmann, Thomas Neidhardt, Hannes Falke) ~10.10.24_

-Others: Bodenseedogs, Adafruit & other hardware library writers
+Contributers: Bodensee Milben, Bodensee Dogs, Adafruit